County Meath Ireland · Co. Meath · Laytown Save · Share

 By car

-Dublin to Laytown is 50 minutes on the M1 and R167.
-Drogheda is 15 minutes to the north.
+Dublin to Laytown is about 45 minutes, exiting the M1 near Julianstown and following the R150 coast road.
+Drogheda is roughly fifteen minutes north.

 By bus